 Other information collected through the survey relates to your satisfaction with the training, educational qualifications, additional study and work situation.
 There are some optional questions about ethnicity and health.
-This information is defined under the Privacy Act 1988 as ‘sensitive personal information’ and is collected to improve the quality and relevance of training for all students.
+This information is defined under the Privacy Act 1988 as ‘sensitive information’ and is collected to improve the quality and relevance of training for all students.

 Responses to the survey will be linked with demographic and training data provided by your training provider.
 This allows the questionnaire to be shortened as we do not need to ask specific details about you or your training.

 Where your information is held

-Ipsos stores your personal information on secure servers located within Australia.
-Email reminders may be routed via an Ipsos server located outside of Australia.
-After your de-identified information is provided by Ipsos to NCVER, the data are also stored by NCVER within Australia with appropriate levels of security.
+SRC stores your personal information on secure servers located within Australia.
+After your information is provided by SRC to NCVER, the data are also stored by NCVER within Australia with appropriate levels of security.

 Use and disclosure of the collected information

 The main purposes for which data from the survey are disclosed and used are outlined in the National VET Data Policy and summarised below.

-- facilitate statistics and research relating to education;
+- To facilitate statistics and research relating to education;

-- understand how the VET market operates, for policy, workforce planning and consumer information; and
+- To understand how the VET market operates, for policy, workforce planning and consumer information; and

 - To administer VET.

 The data are disclosed for the above purposes to the following recipients and in the following manner.

-- NCVER publishes the data at the aggregate level and, on written request, may disclose aggregate or de-identified unit record data to Commonwealth and state/territory government education and training departments.
-These government departments may also request unit record data containing student identifiers.
-Such requests are assessed on a case-by-case basis and are only provided under strict terms and conditions.
+- NCVER publishes the data at the aggregate level and discloses aggregate, de-identified or identified unit record data to Commonwealth and state/territory government education and training departments.

 - Commonwealth and state/territory government education and training departments may publish the data at the aggregate level, and the Australian Government Department of Education, Skills and Employment also publishes aggregate data from domestic students on their MySkills website for access by students, the public and training providers.